 The center is proposed in a section of the 600-acre habitat that's known as Area C. Home to Little League baseball fields, Area C is bisected by Culver Boulevard and bordered by Lincoln Boulevard to the west, the Marina (90) Freeway to the east, Ballona Creek to the south, and housing developments to the north.

 The center would include an auditorium, classrooms, lobby, facilities for an animal care and adoption program, animal exhibits, veterinary facilities, office space and more.
 It would also provide "themed adoption rooms" for dogs and cats and holding and intake space for future adoptive pets, according to the state's description of the project.

 The foundation proposed a similar center in Rancho Palos Verdes that met opposition from residents and concerns from state and federal officials.
-It later dropped the plan there.

 - Kristin S. Agostoni